ListerLab/HOME/README.md

 **Parameter –BSSeeker2**

 This parameter is used if you want to provide CGmap file directly.
 The default is False, so the code will require the files in the input format mentioned above.
 If the user have methyaltion output files from BSSeeker2, it can be provided directly.
+To turn it on just say *-BSSeeker2* in the command line.

 **Output format**